defund12/defund12.org/_letters/us/georgia/atlanta.md

 body: "Hi, my name is [YOUR NAME] and I am a resident of [NEIGHBORHOOD].
 I am asking to redirect money away from the Atlanta PD and into the following social services:
-  [Where you would like to see police budget redirected, like Community Development, COVID Relief, Education, Parks & Recreation, targeted support for marginalized communities]. \n\nI have noticed that in the 2021 budget proposal, from the general fund, the police department is receiving a 5.90% increase from 2020.
+  [Where you would like to see police budget redirected, like Community Development, COVID Relief, Education, Parks & Recreation, targeted support for marginalized communities?]. \n\nI have noticed that in the 2021 budget proposal, from the general fund, the police department is receiving a 5.90% increase from 2020.
 Meanwhile, many other services are receiving cuts to their budgets.
 In light of recent events, I believe it is critical that policing be deprioritized